BabylonJS/Extensions/TowerOfBabel/README.md

 ###Meshes###
 ####Root Mesh Sub-Classes####
 Here is an example of a mesh which has no parent mesh.
-It is implemented as a subclass of the base class.
+It is implemented as a sub-class of the base class.
 ```typescript
 export class MeshClass extends BABYLON.Mesh {
     // all child meshes are declared as public members and instanced in constructor